dell/ansible-powermax/README.md

   * [Initiator module](https://github.com/dell/ansible-powermax/blob/main/docs/modules/initiator.rst)
   * [Intelligent Volume Placement](https://github.com/dell/ansible-powermax/blob/main/docs/modules/capacity_role.rst)

-## Installation and execution of Ansible modules for Dell PowerMax
-The installation and execution steps of Ansible modules for Dell PowerMax can be found [here](https://github.com/dell/ansible-powermax/blob/main/docs/INSTALLATION.md).

-## Maintenance
+## License
-Ansible modules for Dell Technologies PowerMax deprecation cycle is aligned with [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).
+Ansible collection for PowerMax is released and licensed under the GPL-3.0 license.
+See [LICENSE](https://github.com/dell/ansible-powermax/blob/main/LICENSE) for the full terms.
+Ansible modules and modules utilities that are part of the Ansible collection for PowerMax are released and licensed under the GPL-3.0 license.
+See [LICENSE](https://github.com/dell/ansible-powermax/blob/main/LICENSE) for the full terms.